 It's commitment, but perhaps you've been toying with the idea of repainting the front door for a while – Christmas might just be the perfect time!

 'When picking a shade for your door, consider the existing surrounds.
-If you a simple porch, why not consider going for a bolder colour,' suggests Matthew Brown, Sandtex Technical Consultant.
+If you have a simple porch, why not consider going for a bolder colour,' suggests Matthew Brown, Sandtex Technical Consultant.
 'Yet it if your door is surrounded by foliage or rustic stone opt for a subtler hue to blend in with the space.'

-'At Christmas Sadolin's natural wood stains are perfect for creating a timeless backdrop for the greens and reds in your wreath.'
+'At Christmas, Sadolin's natural wood stains are perfect for creating a timeless backdrop for the greens and reds in your wreath.'

 You can decorate a Christmas door in a number of ways.
 Firstly with a simple festive wreath, the icon of festive door decor.
 Lights are a brilliant way to add festive sparkle to front doors, to extend a warm welcome to guests.
 If your front door has glass panels in it, you could hang lights in the panels, use spray-on snow to decorate them or even use festive stickers to add decor.

 Balloon arches are the decorating trend of the moment, adding wow factor to front doors in an instant.
 But you'll need a little patience (and a relatively still and dry day) to achieve this, so make sure to give yourself enough time to create it.

 How do you hang Christmas decorations on the front door?